Progressive minds need a campus to inspire them. Take a look into the £1 billion building project transforming The University of Manchester.

 Such is the scale of the development that the main building – MECD Hall – at 195 metres long, could easily accommodate Manchester's tallest building, the Beetham Tower, laid sideways.

-Kate Dixon, Deputy Head of Student Administration for the School of Mechanical, Aerospace and Civil Engineering, says: "The new campus will have major benefits for staff well-being in terms of providing a light and airy environment to work in and an opportunity to work in a more agile manner.
+Kate Dixon, Deputy Head of Student Administration for the Department of Mechanical, Aerospace and Civil Engineering, says: "The new campus will have major benefits for staff well-being in terms of providing a light and airy environment to work in and an opportunity to work in a more agile manner.

 "Students will benefit immensely from a more modern and better maintained estate and from being closer to all the events and facilities on South Campus."